ipfs/ipfs/README.md

 Today, there is one main IPFS Protocol implementation (in [Go](https://github.com/ipfs/go-ipfs)) with [more on the way](#protocol-implementations) ([JavaScript](https://github.com/ipfs/js-ipfs), and [Python](https://github.com/ipfs/py-ipfs)).

-### Alpha Distribution
+### go-ipfs, the golang implementation

 In February of 2015, the [go-ipfs](https://github.com/ipfs/go-ipfs) implementation was released as an "Alpha Distribution".
-Since then, go-ipfs has been making regular releases on the road towards Beta.
-Both [js-ipfs](https://github.com/ipfs/js-ipfs) and [py-ipfs](https://github.com/ipfs/py-ipfs) are in progress.
+Since then, go-ipfs has been making regular releases on the road towards IPFS Beta.

 - [Install IPFS Alpha Distribution](https://ipfs.io/docs/install)
 - [Setup IPFS and Getting Started](https://ipfs.io/docs/getting-started/)